Women in World War II: Underground

 In occupied Poland women played an important role in the resistance movement.
 Their most important role was as couriers carrying messages between cells of the resistance movement and distributing news broadsheets and operating clandestine printing presses.
 During partisan attacks on Nazi forces and installations they served as scouts.
 About 40,000 of Polish women were imprisoned in Ravensbrück concentration camp.
-Zofia Posmysz survived two camps and described her story, inspiring Passenger 1953 film.
+Zofia Posmysz survived two camps and described her story, inspiring the 1963 film Passenger.
 Wanda Jakubowska was imprisoned in Auschwitz and after the war directed a classic film The Last Stage.

 Jewish women fought in the Warsaw Ghetto Uprising and several smaller fights.
 The Stroop Report contains a picture of HeHalutz female fighters captured with weapons.

 During the Warsaw Rising of 1944, female members of the Home Army were couriers and medics, but many carried weapons and took part in the fighting.
 Among the more notable women of the Home Army was Wanda Gertz who created and commanded DYSK (Women's sabotage unit).
-For her bravery in these activities and later in the Warsaw Uprising she was awarded Poland's highest awards - Virtuti Militari and Polonia Restituta.
+For her bravery in these activities and later in the Warsaw Uprising she was awarded Poland's highest awards – Virtuti Militari and Polonia Restituta.
 Many nurses were murdered on 2 September 1944.
 Anna Świrszczyńska was a nurse and expected to be executed.
 She described later the Rising in her poems.
 One of the articles of the capitulation was that the German Army recognized them as full members of the armed forces and needed to set up separate prisoner-of-war camps to hold over 2000 female prisoners-of-war.

 Małgorzata Fornalska was one of important Communist activists, arrested and killed by Germans.
 Helena Wolińska-Brus was influential in Communist underground Gwardia Ludowa, later Armia Ludowa.

 Many female teachers organized underground education.

 Many women worked for Żegota: Zofia Kossak-Szczucka, Irena Sendler, Antonina Żabińska.